followmyutopia/devextreme-documentation/concepts/50 VS Integration/0 Project Templates/18 ASP.NET MVC Application.md

 To create an ASP.NET MVC application that involves DevExtreme widgets, use the **ASP.NET MVC 5 Application** project template.
-It allows you to employ [DevExtreme ASP.NET MVC Wrappers](/Documentation/Guide/ASP.NET_MVC_Wrappers/Fundamentals/) for configuring DevExtreme widgets.
+It allows you to employ [DevExtreme ASP.NET MVC Controls](/Documentation/Guide/ASP.NET_MVC_Controls/Fundamentals/) for configuring DevExtreme widgets.

 Folders in this project template have a structure [typical for an ASP.NET MVC application](https://msdn.microsoft.com/en-us/library/dd410120(v=vs.100).aspx#Anchor_3).
-Their standard contents are extended by scripts, libraries and stylesheets required by DevExtreme ASP.NET MVC Wrappers and DevExtreme itself.
+Their standard contents are extended by scripts, libraries and stylesheets required by DevExtreme ASP.NET MVC Controls and DevExtreme itself.